PaulBorrego/Social-Cirlces/README.md

 Brandon: Circles game UI
 Paul: Add email to signup, Create Leaderboard, integrate game into ui, change database to cloud one
 Kevin:  Create character page, Create Profile Page

+ToDo 4/11 - 4/something
+Brandon: Compact Characters page
+Paul: Data Cleansing to stop sql injections, Find a way to stop a lot of pings from one ip, make it so you don't need ip to
+Kevin: